-Getting There: Keefer Mills Covered Bridge is located in Lincoln Township, just a few miles outside of Washingtonville.
+Getting There: Keefer Mills Covered Bridge is located in Liberty Township, just a few miles outside of Washingtonville.
 It is located at the following coordinates: 41.033236, -76.691515.

 There isn’t much room for cars, but you shouldn’t have trouble finding somewhere to pull off near the bridge.